CSCE331-Fall2025-900-911/project3-gang44/README.md

 npm run dev

 now open the link that the frontend spins up and try to sign in w tamu email

+IMPORTANT: SET UP .ENV FILES

+in customerkiosk/frontend and customerkiosk/backend, add .env files. just make a .env file in both and then copy and paste the stuff from discord

+they will have unique .env files

+check our discord gc for them